creativecreatorormaybenot/funvas/open_simplex_2/README.md

 * [`OpenSimplex2S`](https://pub.dev/documentation/open_simplex_2/latest/open_simplex_2/OpenSimplex2S-class.html),
   which is the *smoother* version of OpenSimplex 2.

 Both of them are used in the same way.
-You initialize an instance using a seed:
+You initialize an instance with a seed:

 ```dart
 final noise = OpenSimplex2F(42);